 The graph filters discussed above can be seen as graph-based parametric functions to model input-output mappings.
 When the spectral specifications of this mapping are unclear or when the amount of data is limited, these parametric filters can be difficult to design or can easily overfit the data.
 In these cases, we may want to implement graph filtering via regularization, leveraging prior information about particular properties that graph signals exhibit.
 For simplicity, we consider graph regularization to denoise graph signals, which is crucial in data processing; however, similar observations extend also to interpolating missing values, as we shall see in Sec.~\ref{subsec_denInterp}.

-Consider the task of recovering a graph signal $\vcy$ from a single noisy obervation $\vcx = \vcy + \vcn$, with $\vcn$ being additive Gaussian noise.
+Consider the task of recovering a graph signal $\vcz$ from a single noisy obervation $\vcx = \vcz + \vcn$, with $\vcn$ being additive Gaussian noise.
 This can be addressed by solving

-where $f(\vcx, \vcy)$ is the fitting-term, typically $f(\vcx, \vcy) = \|\vcx - \vcy\|_2^2$, and $ r(\vcy,\stG)$ imposes a graph-based prior about the true signal $\vcy$.
-We discuss three main regularization techniques: (i) smooth filtering; (ii) sparsity filtering; and (iii) Wiener filtering.
+where $\fnf(\vcx, \vcy)$ is the fitting-term, typically $\fnf(\vcx, \vcy) = \|\vcx - \vcy\|_2^2$, and $\fnr(\vcy,\stG)$ imposes a graph-based prior about the true signal.
+Depending on the signal behavior with respect to the underlying graph, we discuss three regularization techniques: (i) smooth filtering; (ii) sparsity filtering; and (iii) Wiener filtering.

 \textbf{Smooth filtering.} These approaches consider a regularizer that imposes a low signal variation between adjacent nodes.
-For undirected graphs, two popular approaches are the Tikhonov regularizer and the Sobolev regularizer, while for directed graphs the total variation regularizer is commonly applied.
+For undirected graphs, two popular approaches are the Tikhonov regularizer and the Sobolev regularizer, while for directed graphs, the total variation regularizer is commonly applied.